 ARTICLE 13.
-SALARIES.
+ADDITIONAL COMPENSATION

 - 13.1.
-On or before December 15 each year, each Full-time employee of the bargaining unit will be awarded a one-time pay for performance award between \$0 and \$1500 predicted on the rating received on the pay-for-performance evaluation.
-Pay for performance awards shall be predicated on the following scale: 80 percent and above, \$1,500; 60 percent to 79 percent, \$1,000; 40 to 59 percent, \$500; under 39 percent, \$0. - 13.2.
+PERFORMANCE BONUS.
+On or before November 15 of each year, each full-time employee of the bargaining unit who has received a performance evaluation score of at least 80% percent (15 points or higher), shall receive a one-time performance bonus of \$1,600.
+Bargaining unit employees who work less than full-time shall receive a prorated bonus if applicable. - 13.2.
 WORKING OUT OF CLASS PAY.
-Employees who, for fifteen (15) calendar days, work in a higher classification of substantially perform the duties of a position to which they are not normally assigned, shall be compensated for all such time worked at the pay step of the higher classification which would guarantee a minimum differential of five percent (5%) over their normal pay rate.
+Employees who, for fifteen (15) calendar days, work in a higher classification, or substantially perform the duties of a position to which they are not normally assigned, shall be compensated for such time worked at the pay step of a higher classification that would guarantee a minimum differential of five percent (5%) over their normal pay rate.